James-VT/MS1_Handleigh_Hall/README.md

 ## Project overview

 This project imagines the creation of a website for a fictional visitor attraction in Oxfordshire.
-It imagines this property - an old English country house - has recently opened to the public and requires a website for a number of purposes.
-It wants to relay
+It imagines this property - an old English country house - has recently opened to the public and the charitable trust thast runs the site wants a website for a number of purposes.
+They want to generate revenue by securing ticket bookings, they want to relay information to visitors about what's on offer, how to get there, and when visitors can come, and they want to generate interaction with the public.
+This latter will happen both directly, via a contact form, and by directing people to social media.

 ## UX